Firworksyt/embeddingwrangler/README.md

 3. Access the application at `http://localhost:3000`

+> [!NOTE]
+> The backend takes a few moments to fully start servicing requests so if you access the front end too quickly you may initially see failed responses.

 ## Usage

 1. Enter words in the input fields to compare them, find nearest neighbors, or perform word arithmetic.